1Kuso4ek1/GoogleOAuth2/README.md

-# Drogon template
+# GoogleOAuth2 template

 This is a template for a Drogon C++ web application.
-It includes a basic structure for building a RESTful API with database integration, JWT authentication, and more.
+It includes a basic structure for building a RESTful API with Google OAuth2, database integration, JWT authentication, and more.

 ## Table of Contents